-There were no commitments for capital expenditure at 30 June 2015 (2014: Nil).
+There were no commitments for capital expenditure at 30 June 2016 (2015: Nil).
 The Trust has made in principle approval of development of the Southern Perimeter of the Reserve at an estimated cost of \$1 million.
 No commencement date has been established.
+Negotiations are current with the Department of Education for funding to be provided for the work based on a proposal to construct a temporary school on the site.